 - If a medication has been affected by a formulary change which causes restrictions.

-- Even in situations described above, transition fills are not allowed in the following circumstances:
+Transition fills are not allowed in the following situations:

 - Prior authorization requirements designed to determine Part A or Part B versus Part D coverage